PROGRAMME CHANGES DUE TO COVID-19

 The Geneva Centre for Education and Research in Humanitarian Action, is a dynamic academic and research centre based in Geneva.
 It is a joint centre of the Graduate Institute of International and Development Studies (IHEID) and the University of Geneva (UNIGE).

-We bring together academia and humanitarian organisations to offer a wide range of postgraduate courses for humanitarian professionals, to develop research in humanitarian studies and to strengthen reflection in humanitarian action with the ultimate goal to contributing to a better humanitarian response.
+We bring together academia and humanitarian organisations to offer a wide range of postgraduate courses in humanitarian action, develop research in humanitarian studies and strengthen reflection in humanitarian action with the ultimate goal to contributing to a better humanitarian response.